Must have Back to School Organizing Tips. Make the start of your new school year more enjoyable and productive with this helpful organization advice!

 Put play clothing in the drawers and on other hangers.
 This way, for example, your child can just look in Wednesday’s square and not have to give it any thought.

-Bonus Tip – If you know what your child’s schedule is at school and what the weather is going to be like, you’ll be able to better plan their attire.
+Bonus Tip – If you know what your child’s schedule is at school and what the weather will be like, you’ll be able to plan their attire better.

 4.)
 Get Used to The Routine